This post is part of a series on self-publishing. You’ll find links to all posts in this series in the first post.

 if a quote for editing sounds too good to be true, it isn’t going to be worth the price

 (As a special favor for that author, I fixed the errors as I typeset the book and didn’t charge him extra.)

 Use a style guide

 The English language is marvelous and strange.
 You can say things in many different ways, and punctuate them in many different ways, all of which are grammatically correct.
-A famous example is the Oxford comma (also called the serial comma) versus the open comma.
+A famous example is the serial comma (also called the Oxford comma) versus the open comma.
 People get quite emotional over which is “correct.”

 Why do people care about being consistent?
 Consistency

 - shows that you know the field of writing,